 This understanding is applied at the levels of patient, group and community and takes into account such perspectives as genus and social culture.
 Closely related disciplines, such as medical and social behaviour and the humanities, influence the advancement of knowledge in this area.

 Natural Ageing and the Care and Nursing of the Elderly

-Research into natural ageing is carried out at KI.
+With an increasing elderly population medical research on aging is an important area of research.
+At Karolinska Institutet we perform broad research on dementia and the ageing of the brain, on treatment and care of the elderly and on the healthy aging.
 This covers, amongst other things, how the process of change that normal ageing involves is affected by individual characteristics and the social environment.
 It also deals with the individuals need for care and nursing in the terminal stage of life.

 Some of the most important subjects are: contact between the patient and caregiver, relatives and the staff, the ethical and fundamental philosophical aspects of health care.
 The starting point is a holistic view of the individual in which physiological, psychological, sociological, cultural, ethnic and spiritual aspects of well-being are central aspects.
 Geriatric nursing is examined in various contexts; in the home, at the hospital and in sheltered accommodation, with the aim of supporting every-day situations and optimising quality of life.